ArrowSphere/nodejs-api-client/src/licenses/README.md

 ## Usage

-The license client is simply called `LicenseClient`.
+The license client is simply called `LicensesClient`.
-You can get it through the main entry point `PublicApiClient` and its method `getLicenseClient()`, or instanciate it directly.
+You can get it through the main entry point `PublicApiClient` and its method `getLicensesClient()`, or instanciate it directly.

 ## Term and periodicity